All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do I need my gallbladder checked before starting a GLP-1?

 A gallbladder ultrasound isn't routinely required before starting GLP-1 medications.
-However, if you have a history of gallstones or gallbladder problems, let your provider know.
+But if you have a history of gallstones or gallbladder problems, let your provider know.
 They may recommend baseline imaging or preventive treatment like ursodiol.

 Can I still take a GLP-1 if I've had my gallbladder removed?